-Table A.67: Module Types for Web Finishing (Sheet 1 of 2)
+Table A.67: Module Types for Web Finishing

 VALUE DESCRIPTION CrossCutter Cuts the web/ribbon n-times into sheets and transports the sheets to inline postpress equipment.
 Delivery Delivers the printed and/or folded sheets out of the folder.
 Folder Module for cutting the collected ribbons into sheets, in some cases collecting these sheets, and folding the sheets (quarter and cross folds).
 Former Module for gathering ribbons and in most instances doing the first fold of the ribbons (quarter fold).
 GluingAndSofteningModule Consists of multiple heads, spread out in the press for gluing and/or softening of ribbons or folded sheets.
 MoebiusDeinfinitizer Used to resolve the infinite loops caused by printing on interleaving surfaces of Möbius banded webs.
 PerforatingModule Module for doing cross, longitudinal or diagonal perforations and die cuts on a web.
 The module is placed between chill unit and folder.
 PlanoModule The plano module cuts the web/ribbon into sheets and stacks the sheets into a pile.
 PloughFoldModule The plough fold module does a quarter fold to ribbons or webs and is mostly found in front of a folder module.
 Rewinder Rewinds the printed web to a roll.
 RibbonCompensator Controls the web's or ribbon's running direction regarding the cross cut.
 Slitter Module for cutting in the Machine direction.
 Stitcher Stitches folded sheets together.
 Superstructure Module in which a web will be cut into ribbons that will then be moved to the correct position for folding.
+TurnerBar Turns the front side of a web to the back side and vice versa.
+TurnerBarUnit Turns the front side of a web to the back side and vice versa in a separate unit.